Help Your Babysitter Prepare for Anything

 This can decrease the risk for SIDS, aspiration, and choking.
 Never place the baby

-that can happen when babies spend so much time on their backs.
+happen when babies spend so much time on their backs.

-not give the baby a pacifier until breastfeeding has been fully established.
+give the baby a pacifier until breastfeeding has been fully established.

 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the

 mattress and the sides of a crib, a play yard, or a bassinet.
 This can decrease the